xsorexia/personal-note/git-auto-deploy.md

 ### Set up auto-deployment
 **Set up GitHub Actions**
 1. Create a GitHub Actions Workflow file, and commit the changes.
+Save it in **/.github/workflows/deploy.yml**.
     ```yaml
       name: Deploy to Lightsail